-In this course, students will analyze the main concepts and theories of social media marketing.
-They will evaluate different social media and their role as communication platforms for organizations.
-Students will analyze the participation of the consumer as part of the brand or service.
-They will also develop a strategic marketing plan for a product or service on social media.
-This course uses a simulator to provide students with an experience closer to the reality of the professional field.
+In this course, students will analyze fundamental social media marketing concepts in order to distinguish the digital presence of a brand.
+They will evaluate the audience, market, and performance indicators of a brand on social media platforms to develop recommendations for organic and paid content in digital campaigns.
+Students will also develop a strategic social media plan for a product or service.
+This course utilizes a simulator to complete practical exercises.
 (Pre-requisite: MKTG 6000)